gusmonteirosilva/gusmonteirosilva/README.md

 - 👀 I’m interested in tech news
 - 🌱 I’m currently learning Java and SQL
 - 💞️ I’m looking to collaborate on projects that accept a junior dev with a strong desire to learn
-- 📫 How to reach me: Insta/Threads @gus.msilva | X @gusmilva
+- 📫 How to reach me: Insta/Threads @gus.msilva | X @gusmsilva
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I've worked as a barista and coffee is my second favorite thing in life after technology in general